 In 2014, he decided to re-enter the workforce and rejoined Alpine Pipe Manufacturing Sdn Bhd, as Research and Development Manager, where he was responsible for overseeing the development of new products, as well as overseeing the sales and marketing functions of the company.
-He currently still holds the position of Research and Development Manager at Alpine Pipe Manufacturing Sdn Bhd.
-Alpine Pipe Manufacturing Sdn Bhd does not manufacture steel poles and as such is not in competition with our Group.
-Hence, his involvement in Alpine Manufacturing Sdn Bhd does not result in a conflict of interest situation with our Group.
+He retired at Alpine Pipe Manufacturing Sdn Bhd in July 2022.